sabotrax/agon-retro-case/README.md

-# agon-retro-case
+# Agon Retro Case
-Agon Retro Case
+Case for the AgonLight2 modern 8-bit computer by Bernardo Kastrup et al.